d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

 $$

 Both durations are understood relative to a chosen reference event.
 Realized duration is the duration over which local physical processes unfold within the realized local description.
 Accordingly, the factor $\lambda$ scales the duration assigned to those processes relative to the coordinate description.

+### 3.10 Displacement sourcing

+The **displacement-sourcing relation** names the source-side connection between matter structure and transport displacement.
+In the broad macroscopic shorthand, mass-energy sources displacement.
+In the more precise microscopic vocabulary used by the later excitation and constants papers, displacement is sourced by **intra-nuclear action**: the internal dynamics of nuclear-scale excitation structure.

+This distinction is terminological but important.
+“Mass” is the bulk scalar bookkeeping of a source's displacement-sourcing capacity.
+It is not, by itself, the deeper mechanism.
+The open microphysical problem is therefore not simply why mass causes gravity, but why nuclear-scale excitation dynamics have the role of sourcing displacement in the transport-supporting structure.

 ## 4. Chart Relations on a Common Point Set